pereznetworks/TD-Project8/README.md

 # DOING:

     migrating to gulp v4
-      switching to series and parrallel for build and watch tasks and finish switch to gulp v4 syntax
+      switching to series and parallel for build and watch tasks and finish switch to gulp v4 syntax

 # TODO: